goncharov7/CeasarsCipher-js/README.md

 https://goncharov7.github.io/CeasarsCipher-js/
-Implementation of the Playfair code in vanilla js
+Implementation of the Ceasars Cipher code in vanilla js